-The Crisis Management Team is comprised of the department's initial command and control staff.
+The Crisis Management Team is composed of DHHS initial command and control staff.

 The Crisis Management Team will:

-- Coordinate activities with the State DEM as necessary to meet requirements of the State Emergency Operations Plan. - Approve an Escalation Level based on assessments and reports by team Leaders. - Oversee and direct the actions of the Emergency Management Organization. - Receive up-to-date status information concerning the recovery effort. - Make recovery decisions on behalf of DHS. - Approve, compile, and distribute information to DHS employees, customers and the public. - Authorize expenditures of unbudgeted funds.
+- Coordinate activities with the State DEM as necessary to meet requirements of the State Emergency Operations Plan. - Approve an Escalation Level based on assessments and reports by team Leaders. - Oversee and direct the actions of the Emergency Management Organization. - Receive up-to-date status information concerning the recovery effort. - Make recovery decisions on behalf of DHHS. - Approve, compile, and distribute information to DHHS employees, customers and the public. - Authorize expenditures of unbudgeted funds.